Miladkhoshdel/zip-password-brute-forcer/README.md

 # zip password brute forcer
-Python Script for performing bruteforce attack on a ZIP fie
+Python Script for performing bruteforce attack on a ZIP fie. it only support ZIP file that encrypted using ZIP legacy encryption, but i'm trying to extend my script to support more encryption algorithms.

 ## Requirment
 Just make sure you have python3 installed on your device.